Tiny-Earth/DemoSite/site/src/intro.md

 !!! tip ""

-    #### Activity: Reflect on Your Own Course
+    #### Reflection: Role, Equity, and Intention

     *Call to mind a course you are teaching, have taught, or are planning to teach.*

     How would you describe your role?

     - My role is to cover the course content and skills.
     - My role is to engage students in learning content and skills.

     How would you describe your course’s approach to equity?

     - The learning environment is fair for everyone because it is the same for everyone.
     - The learning environment meets students where they are and supports them in engaging with the content and skills.

     What aspects of your course are you most excited to revise or improve through this Scientific Teaching Course?

 ### Effective Science